loukbabi/PREVIeW/README.md

 - **Eigen**: The [Eigen](http://eigen.tuxfamily.org/) library was used for handling sparse Visual Word Vectors.
 The library is included in this repository, thus no installation is explicitly required.
 Nevertheless, in order to achieve the best possible performance, we recommend a complete installation of the library as provided [here](https://bitbucket.org/eigen/eigen/).
 - **TBB**: The Threading Building Blocks ([TBB](https://www.threadingbuildingblocks.org/)) library was used for multithreading and pipelining.
 The library is used only for speeding up the algorithm's execution.
 It is not explicitly required.
 Some prebuild library files are already included in this repository.
 In order to achieve the best possible performance, we recomment the complete installation of the library as provided [here](https://www.threadingbuildingblocks.org/download).
 - **Android NDK/SDK**: The Android [NDK](https://developer.android.com/ndk/index.html)/[SDK](https://developer.android.com/studio/index.html) tools are required only for the case of building the mobile version of the algorithm.
 They can be downloaded [here](https://developer.android.com/ndk/downloads/index.html) and [here](https://developer.android.com/studio/index.html#downloads), respectively.
+- **Demo data**: We provide some demo data to test our algorithm.
+In a terminal, navigate to this workspace and type <sh fetchFiles.sh> (without the "< >").
+This will download a pretrained vocabulary tree and some sample images from the [Bicocca 2009-02-25b](http://www.rawseeds.org/rs/datasets/view/6) [1] dataset.

+[1] RAWSEEDS (2007-2009) Robotics Advancement through Web-publishing of Sensorial and Elaborated Extensive Data Sets (Project FP6-IST-045144).
+URL [http://www.rawseeds.org/rs/datasets](http://www.rawseeds.org/rs/datasets).

 ### Setup ###